 So, considering that Alaskan Malamutes have a high prey drive, are they a suitable breed to live with cats?

 The answer isn’t a simple yes or no and depends greatly on the Malamute’s personality and the situation they are being introduced in.

 We should start by saying that we know of many success stories of Alaskan Malamutes living with cats.
 In the majority of these situations, the Malamute was introduced to the cat whilst they were still a puppy and their prey drive was yet to develop.
-This allowed them to see the cat as a member of the family rather than as potential dinner.
+This allowed them to see the cat as a member of the family rather than as a potential dinner.

 We also know of Malamutes who were introduced to cats later in life after having no previous experience around them (one of our own!) but note that they had no track record for pursuing small furries with their previous owner.

 This doesn’t mean that every story has a happy ending, unfortunately, and some Malamutes are simply not suitable to live with any small animal, including cats.
-You may be able to convince a Malamute to be amicable if you take the right steps to introduce them, but if they have a history of chasing after animals it may be best to avoid the situation altogether.
+You may be able to convince a Malamute to be amicable if you take the proper steps to introduce them, but if they have a history of chasing after animals it may be best to avoid the situation altogether.

 At the end of the day, Alaskan Malamutes are known to have a high prey drive and they can turn on a cat at any moment out of pure instinct.
 This even includes Mals who have already lived with the cat without any previous problems.